BKS - Bridging knowledge systems for pro-poor management of ecosystem services

 In the era of globalisation, many poor rural communities are faced with rapid land use change which threatens to reduce the supply the goods and services from nature, such as food, building materials and fertile soil.

-The management of these 'Ecosystem Services' (ES) in a sustainable and equitable (i.e. pro-poor) manner in this day and age requires an ever more comprehensive understanding and knowledge of nature and society and their interactions, at different spatial levels and time scales.
+The management of these ecosystem services in a sustainable and equitable (i.e. pro-poor) manner requires an ever more comprehensive understanding and knowledge of nature and society and their interactions, at different spatial levels and time scales.

-The Millennium Ecosystem Assessment has helped to increase the recognition that TEK is of fundamental importance for the sustainable management of ES.
+The Millennium Ecosystem Assessment has helped to increase the recognition that Traditional Ecological Knowledge is of fundamental importance for the sustainable management of ecosystem services.

-Pro-poor management of ES can only be achieved by drawing on both TEK and scientific knowledge because ES delivery is highly dependent on local conditions, TEK is intimately linked with cultural and practices and traditional or informal governance structures (at the very local to the more regional level) scientific knowledge on ES is still patchy - especially in developing countries.
+Pro-poor management of ecosystem services can only be achieved by drawing on both Traditional Ecological Knowledge and scientific knowledge because ecosystem service delivery is highly dependent on local conditions, Traditional Ecological Knowledge is intimately linked with cultural and practices and traditional or informal governance structures (at the very local to the more regional level) scientific knowledge on ecosystem services is still patchy - especially in developing countries.

 This has to be done in a collaborative, constructive and non-hierarchical manner.
-We are developing a methodological framework which can do just that.
-The challenge and novelty of the framework lies not primarily in the knowledge which it captures or integrates (although that is highly relevant), but rather in the process of creating decision support tools for ES management that can (a) bridge TEK and scientific knowledge and (b) be used to design policies for sustainable and equitable ES.
+We developed a methodological framework which could do just that.
+The challenge and novelty of the framework lay, not primarily in the knowledge which it captured or integrated (although that was highly relevant), but rather in the process of creating decision support tools for ecosystem services management that could (a) bridge Traditional Ecological Knowledge and scientific knowledge and (b) be used to design policies for sustainable and equitable ecosystem services.

-The study will consist of the following three phases: An initial desk-based study will identify the state of the art in knowledge bridging and the development of TEK-science integrated decision support tools.
-It will be used to design a number of engagement methods for eliciting TEK and relating it to ES and land management options.
+The project consisted of the following three phases: An initial desk-based study which identified the state of the art in knowledge bridging and the development of Traditional Ecological Knowledge-science integrated decision support tools.
+It was used to design a number of engagement methods for eliciting Traditional Ecological Knowledge and relating it to ecosystem services and land management options.

-Secondly, these engagement methods will be tested during fieldwork in Zambia.
-Instead of trying to map all ES mentioned in the scientific literature, we will focus especially on those that are raised by local people as being important or being of concern.
-We will use the uncertain ecology and economics of a new agricultural crop (Jatropha), as a case study to examine how TEK and science may link up or supplement each other.
+Secondly, these engagement methods were tested during fieldwork in Zambia.
+Instead of trying to map all the ecosystem services mentioned in the scientific literature, we focused especially on those that were raised by local people as being important or being of concern.
+We used the uncertain ecology and economics of a new agricultural crop (Jatropha), as a case study to examine how Traditional Ecological Knowledge and science linked up or supplemented each other.

-Thirdly, using the TEK elicited from local farmers and scientific knowledge from UK and Zambian academics, we will develop qualitative models that describe the impacts of land use options on local ES and livelihoods.
+Thirdly, using the Traditional Ecological Knowledge elicited from local farmers and scientific knowledge from UK and Zambian academics, we developed qualitative models that described the impacts of land use options on local ES and livelihoods.

-These models will be used to design an expert system that can assess what rewards (financial or otherwise) farmers would need in order for them to be able and willing to practice sustainable ES management.
-We will assess how these models can be deployed at different levels, from households, villages and traditional authorities, to national government agencies and international NGOs.
+These models were used to design an expert system that assessed what rewards (financial or otherwise) farmers would need in order for them to be able and willing to practice sustainable ecpsystem services management.
+We assessed how these models could be deployed at different levels, from households, villages and traditional authorities, to national government agencies and international NGOs.